fbpx ...

 How Are AS & A2 Grades Combined?

-In many educational systems, particularly in the United Kingdom, Advanced Subsidiary (AS) and Advanced Level (A2) qualifications are commonly pursued by students during their post-16 education.
-These qualifications are usually associated with the General Certificate of Education (GCE) system and are taken in specific subjects.
+In many educational systems, especially in the United Kingdom, students pursuing A-levels typically complete two stages: Advanced Subsidiary (AS) and Advanced Level (A2).
+These stages are part of the General Certificate of Education (GCE) framework and are taken in specific subjects during post-16 education.

-• Grading System: Both AS and A2 units are graded on a scale, typically from A to E, with A being the highest grade and E the lowest.
-The grades achieved in both AS and A2 units are important for the final A-level result.
+• Grading System: Both AS and A2 units are graded individually on a scale from A to E, with A being the highest and E the minimum passing grade.
+However, AS-levels alone are considered a standalone qualification and do not include the A* grade.

 Importance Of A-Levels In College Applications